-Black Dragon Yoga is the ultimate fusion of martial arts and traditional yoga.
+Black Dragon Yoga is the ultimate fusion of martial arts and yoga.
 Moreover, it is a style of "inclusion".
-It has been designed to embrace the values of both traditions, the spiritual, mental and physical, and present them as one.
+It has been designed to embrace the values of both traditions, and present them as one.
 As Bruce Lee said,

 "Adapt what is useful, reject what is useless, and add what is specifically your own."